kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/2-standard-library/2_buffer.md

 console.log(buffer4.toString()); // Pugs are funny
 ```

-### Coping a buffer
+### Copying a buffer

-`Buffer.copy()` allows one to copy the contents of one buffer onto another.
+`Buffer.copy()` allows one to copy the contents from one buffer to another.
 The first argument is the target buffer on which to copy the contents of buffer, and the rest of the arguments allow for copying only a subsection of the source buffer to somewhere in the middle of the target buffer.
 For example:

 ```js title="app.js"
 const buffer1 = Buffer.alloc(50)